Electa-Git/PowerModelsACDC.jl/docs/src/problems_and_formulations.md

 # Type Hierarchy
-The original type hierarchy of PowerModels is used.
+The original type hierarchy of PowerModels is used in general.

 For details on `GenericPowerModel`, see _PM.jl [documentation](https://lanl-ansi.github.io/_PM.jl/stable/).

 #  Formulations overview

+Note that not all problem types are (yet) implemented for all power flow formulations.
+The below table provides a mapping of all problem types implemented and for which formulations they have been implemented so far.

 Extending PowerModels,  formulations for balanced  OPF in DC grids have been implemented and mapped to the following AC grid formulations:
 - ACPPowerModel